How To Pack Your Resin Art

 1. Set Up

 First, and most importantly, ensure your resin has completely cured.
 Please don't wrap or ship your artwork before the 72hr mark.
-Though it may seem ready before this point, it is not.
-It won't have had a chance to dry all the way through and will be vulnerable to denting and marking.
+Though it may seem ready before this point, it won't have had a chance to dry all the way through and will be vulnerable to denting and marking.

 💡TIP: A full ArtResin cure is 72hrs for a standard 1/8" pour.
 If you pour thicker than this, please allow even more time for the resin to fully cure.

 Wear nitrile gloves and wrap your artwork on a soft blanket: you don't want to get fingerprints, smudges, or dents on that glossy resin finish.

 2. The First Layer

 The first layer really is the most important as it will be laying directly against the surface of your artwork, so choose wisely.

 For this critical first layer, ArtResin's material of choice is Glassine art paper.
 Glassine is a glossy, super smooth, non-abrasive, acid-free paper and, unlike tissue paper, it's moisture and grease resistant and has no tooth so it won't stick to your resined surface.
 It's no wonder that it's used by art galleries and museums to wrap their paintings.

 You can buy glassine paper in sheets or rolls at the art store or on Amazon.
 Glassine is not necessarily cheap, however it is by far the best paper to wrap delicate artwork in.
 If glassine paper is too costly, try parchment, butcher paper or kraft paper.
-They are cheaper options, but they aren't acid-free, nor are they very professional looking.
+They are cheaper options, but be aware that they aren't acid-free.

 💡TIP - DO NOT put plastic packing materials of any kind directly on the surface of your cured epoxy resin surface.
 Plastic will stick and leave marks that are very difficult to remove!
 Bubblewrap especially is a big no-no!
 It's notoriously bad for leaving small, circular impressions on your resined surface.
 If you do use bubble wrap, use it as exterior padding only ensuring that the bubble side is facing out, away from your artwork, to minimize any chance of marks.